 There’s no one accepted definition of “high-impact” vs “low-impact” exercise.
 Many trainers consider exercise to be low-impact if one foot is on the ground at all times.
 There are certainly exceptions to this rule, so it’s good to think about impact in terms of the force or shock on your joints.
 Most of the time the impact is felt in your knees and hips, which are trouble spots for many people.

-Why Is Walking A Great, Low-impact Cardio Exercise?
+Why Is Walking the Best Low-impact Cardio Exercise?

 Walking burns calories, tones muscles, promotes healthy heart function, and improves walkers’ state of mind—all by putting one foot in front of the other.
 Walking is real cardio that almost anyone can do, and can form the basis of your cardio routine even if you also add more intense exercise.
 Walking alone can fulfill your 150-300 minutes of recommended weekly walking, while helping to protect your knees and other joints.